Home

 So here's what I want to do.
 I want to build Stockfish, but for music.

-Obviously the big difference between chess and music is that Chess is a zero-sum game.
 There is a winner and loser and each possible move either improves or worsens your chances of winning the game.

 In music, it’s all subjective.
 It’s hard to say choosing a note is bad in absolute terms.

-I wont go as far as to say “good sounding music”, as perfect adherence to music theory will get you at best stunningly average music.
 But if we can create a system to create inoffensive music, in theory it can have an infinite playtime.
-Things get more interesting if we can also hook in gameplay events to change the music- say a modal shift to a Minor scale when an enemy approaches, or brighten to a Major scale when you get the big reward.
+And things get interesting if we can hook in gameplay events to change the music:

 Possible Approaches